Tawa Toastmasters

 Listening Challenge

-• Maya said “A Mentor helps new members in our club”
+Maya said, “A Mentor helps new members in our club.”

-• Tony said “She was starting to lose her memory”
+Tony said, “She was starting to lose her memory.”

-Then ask the audience
+Then ask the audience:

-• Who said “A Mentor helps new members in our club?
+• Who said, “A Mentor helps new members in our club?”

-• Who said “She was starting to lose her memory?
+• Who said, “She was starting to lose her memory?”

-Listening is essential for good communication.
+Listening is essential for effective communication.

 Start of the meeting